redis/redis-doc/topics/clients.md

 It disconnects the minimal number of clients needed to return below the `maxmemroy-clients` threshold.

 `maxmemroy-clients` defines the maximum aggregate memory usage of all clients connected to Redis.
-In its calculation it takes into account all the memory used by the client connections: both the [query buffer](#query-buffer-hard-limit), the output buffer and various other intermediate buffers.
+The aggregation takes into account all the memory used by the client connections: the [query buffer](#query-buffer-hard-limit), the output buffer, and other intermediate buffers.

 Note that the replica and master connections aren't part of the client eviction mechanism.
 These connections will never be evicted.